ochamilo-hub/ochamilo-hub.github.io/_posts/2025-08-01-applied-data-science-project.md

 The dataset used for this analysis is titled “Sephora Products and Skincare Reviews”, sourced from Kaggle.
 It contains information on over 8,000 products scraped from Sephora’s online store by Nady Inky using a Python scraper in March 2023.
 The dataset includes product attributes, customer reviews, and ratings, providing a rich foundation for predictive modeling and trend analysis.

 ## Work Accomplished
-By understanding the factors that influence product ratings, Sephora can:
+By understanding the factors that influence product ratings, Sephora can work with their brand partner to:

 Offer more personalized product recommendations.
 Improve product development and marketing strategies.